rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/classes.rst

 Access to Super
 ~~~~~~~~~~~~~~~

-The keyword ``super`` allows to access instance methods,
+The keyword ``super`` allows accessing instance methods and constructors
-and constructors of a superclass.
+of a superclass.
 This access is often used to extend basic
 functionality of a subclass with the required behavior that can be taken from
 the superclass: